 Because Graphite supports only counters, but Prometheus supports both counters and timers, Prometheus is the preferred choice.
 See the following topics for instructions on setting up one of these time series databases to communicate with PingCentral.

 - Setting up Prometheus using basic authorization

-- Setting up Prometheus using OAuth
+- xref:

 - Setting up Graphite

-- Setting up Grafana - Accessing Prometheus and Grafana
+- Setting up Grafana

+- Accessing Prometheus and Grafana